Bow Traps of Thái Đen tribals in Vietnam

 Mice are active during the daytime and do not have preferred biomes, but they can be found anywhere.
 They use so-called ‘runs’ in the vegetation to move from one place to another.
 These are cleaned ‘roads’ for them to move fast from their dens to feeding places.
 In grass and dense vegetation, these runs can be seen.
 When such one is found, the bow trap will be set perpendicular to the run.
 All alternative ways around the trap will be closed with nearby vegetation.
 No bait will be used with this type of trap.

 Locals prefer these described bow traps over scissor traps or commercially acquired traps.
-Because these bow traps are about 1 m high and can be set onto the mice runs from above.
-Therefore, there is no need to disturb the run and leave human olfactory traces.
+These bow traps are about 1 m high and can be set onto the mice’s runs from above, so there is no need to disturb the run and leave human olfactory traces.

-Like deadfall traps for rats or scissor traps for mice, it is enough to check the traps every second day during wintertime.
-At all other seasons, these traps should be checked twice daily.
+Like deadfall traps for rats or scissor traps for mice, checking the traps every second day during wintertime is enough.
+In all other seasons, these traps should be checked twice daily.

 Lessons learned about Bow Traps of the Thái Đen tribal people: